Who is Eligible for Home Health Care Under Medicare?

 • Chronic kidney disease

-• Dementia, Alzheimer’s Disease or Parkinson’s Disease
+• Dementia, Alzheimer’s disease or Parkinson’s disease

 Types of Care Covered Under Medicare Home Health Care